Save money by registering for VAT?

-If your taxable turnover is below £83,000 (from 1 April 2016) you don’t have to register for VAT.
+If your taxable turnover is below £85,000 you don’t have to register for VAT.
 However, you may be eligible to apply for ‘voluntary VAT registration’ and one or more VAT schemes.

 - increased business credibility;

-- potential savings if you have zero-rated supplies but you can still reclaim VAT on your purchases;
+- potential savings if you have zero-rated sales but you can still reclaim VAT on your purchases;

 - savings if you mainly supply other VAT registered businesses so they don’t mind being charged VAT.
 You can then reclaim VAT on your purchases;

 - Potential savings on the Flat Rate Scheme , but only if you have a favourable flat rate for your industry.
 Watch out if you don’t buy many goods – you may have to use 16.5%.